Current filter: Most popular

 Three Waters Taumata Arowai, the new water services regulator, was created through the Government’s Three Waters reforms following the 2015 Havelock North drinking water supply event.
 The new Water Services Act will enable new compliance and enforcement tools to make sure drinking water is safe for consumers and to improve the performance of waste and stormwater systems.
 This agency’s initial focus has been around drinking water regulation.
 The wider implications of the new regime and its relationship to resource management under Kotahi are not yet known.

 Natural Hazards Infrastructural assets are vulnerable to natural hazards, including damage from flooding, slips and earthquakes.
-These natural hazards can be the consequence of climate change and will be more frequent and severe in the future.
 Maintaining and reinstating connections are vital to enable community recovery and resilience in the face of adverse events.

 This topic is linked to all other topics including Urban Development, Climate Change and Air.
 Activities related to energy, infrastructure and transport could play a significant role in helping the region reduce its carbon footprint and the emission of air pollutants, while mitigating or adapting to the effects of climate change.

-This topic must be considered carefully to ensure that Kotahi complies with all central Government regulation, including indigenous biodiversity, urban development, freshwater management, the NZ Coastal Policy Statement and Three Waters reforms.
+This topic must be considered carefully to ensure that Kotahi complies with all central Government regulation, including indigenous biodiversity, urban development, freshwater management and the NZ Coastal Policy Statement.

 The following infographic displays what the community has told us about this catchment in our first round of engagement.
 For more information read the full Kotahi Community Engagement Report here.